Compliance

 Conclusion

 Sanctions list screening is not a nice-to-have, but a legal requirement for more and more companies.
-Anyone who screens manually misses matches and risks personal liability.
+If you check manually, you will miss matches and risk personal liability.
 Automated, continuous monitoring is the only scalable approach.

 Talk to us about your sanctions list screening.